CodePapa360/FAQ-Accordion-card/README.md

 I also practiced my JavaScript skills, particularly in terms of manipulating the DOM and responding to user events.

-Overall, this project challenged me to think creatively and problem-solve in order to create a functional and aesthetically pleasing FAQ accordion card.
+Overall, this project challenged me to think creatively and problem-solve in order to create a functional and aesthetically pleasing FAQ Accordion card.

 ## Installation